RonSkons/TF2ProfitHunter/README.md

 This program scans a TF2 trading website, [STNTrading.eu](https://stntrading.eu/), and looks for items that can be purchased for a lower price than the buy orders on another trading website, [backpack.tf](https://backpack.tf/).
 Once the program finds a match, simply purchase the item for the first site, and sell it to a bot on the other.

 Note: Uses [javax.json](https://docs.oracle.com/javaee/7/api/javax/json/package-summary.html) in order to parse responses from the BP.tf API.
-I've uploaded the JAR file of the library, but it must be manually added to the classpath in NetBeans (or your preferred IDE).
+I've uploaded the JAR file of the library, but it must be manually added to the classpath in your preferred IDE.
 ## Guide
 This tool requires an up-to-date java installation.
 To open it, download and run TF2ProfitHunter.jar.
 Fill in all the necessary fields: